 The Institute Library provides a comprehensive library and information service to each of the University of London colleges' LLM programmes.
 It aims to have all essential LLM course materials readily available for students.

 Short Loan Collection

-The Library's most heavily-used books and serials, recommended by University of London LLM teachers, are kept in the Short Loan Collection behind the Enquiry Desk.
+The Library's most heavily-used books, recommended by University of London LLM teachers, are kept in the Short Loan Collection behind the Enquiry Desk.
 To enable as many readers as possible to gain access to this material there is a time limit on all items issued from this collection.